 This is not to discourage treatment of ulcers with omeprazole.
 But we do encourage adopting strategies to prevent rebound.

-Mad Barn’s Visceral+ has been clinically studied for ulcer rebound in horses treated with omeprazole.
+Mad Barn’s Visceral+ has been clinically studied in horses treated with omeprazole.

 8. Minimize the use of NSAIDs